thimios/redmine_video_macros/README.md

 ## Developing

-Feel free to fork tis repo and add more video services.
+Feel free to fork this repo and add more video services.
 Look inside `init.rb` to see how the appropriate embed html is generated.